sane-lexmark(5) SANE Scanner Access Now Easy sane-lexmark(5)

 Many thanks go to:

-Julien Furgerot who lend me a Dell A920.
+Julien Furgerot who lent me a Dell A920.
 Robert Price, Dani Ele

 and Dalai Felinto for the time they spent recording USB activity